rsinger86/dto-classes/README.md

 Two ready-to-use examples are included.

-## Simple
+## Simple Pipe

-Copy the pipe in (nestjs-examples/dto-validation-pipe.ts)[nestjs-examples/dto-validation-pipe.ts] to your project.
+Copy the pipe in [nestjs-examples/dto-validation-pipe.ts](nestjs-examples/dto-validation-pipe.ts) to your project.

 ```typescript
 async function bootstrap() {